Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Megaphone

 A space to briefly present a project and learn about others' projects.
 The goal is to promote a spirit of collaboration and the sharing of constructive feedback.
-With Luís Alegre and other names to be announced.

 17:45